Improving Topological Detection of Weather Regimes in climate dynamical systems: Datasets

 \subsection{Lorenz--63 model}

-The Lorenz–63 system \cite{lorenz1963deterministic} is a three-variable chaotic model originally developed as a simplified representation of atmospheric convection.
-Its attractor has the well-known “butterfly” shape, often interpreted as two alternating weather regimes analogous to zonal and blocked flow patterns in the atmosphere \cite{palmer1993extended,baines2008lorenz,molteni2019heuristic,strommen2023topological}.
-Figure~\ref{fig:dataset-L63} shows the projection of the Lorenz–63 attractor used in this study.
+The Lorenz–63 system \citet{lorenz1963deterministic} is a three-variable chaotic model originally developed as a simplified representation of atmospheric convection.
+Its attractor has the well-known ``butterfly'' shape, with two spiral lobes often interpreted as alternating regimes analogous to zonal and blocked flow patterns in the atmosphere \citep{palmer1993extended,baines2008lorenz,molteni2019heuristic,strommen2023topological} (see Fig.~\ref{fig:datasets-all}(a) ).